 So this blog is about what I have learned in pushing myself to do a little more and be a little more as a human being.
 My hope is that I can share this with others in a way that is useful and meaningful because as much as I enjoy this process for myself, I truly feel a great amount of joy in helping others along in this process.
 If I can assist or be a bit of a catalyst for someone else… perfect.
 Slowly but surely, I am coming to see all of this as my real passion in life.

 And since people like to know, a little about me in particular.
 I tend not to try and define myself much by my job.
 It’s far too easy to let your job be your identity and there so much more to the human experience that just your job (unless your job perfectly matches your personal passion and if so, kudos!).
-But for the technical details: I am an attorney by trade, but I am currently an ethics officer for a Fortune 50 company.
+But for the technical details: I am an attorney by trade, but I work in the legal department for a Fortune 50 company.
 I’ve spent the last several years working in “non-traditional” legal roles because… well… I really hated being an attorney in a law firm.
-I lift weights, read voraciously, make dumb mistakes, play soccer, bruise a little too easily, fight relentlessly, try to be a good uncle to two amazing nephews, play video games, be a good son/brother and be the best boyfriend of all time.
+I lift weights, read voraciously, make dumb mistakes, play soccer, bruise a little too easily, fight relentlessly, try to be a good uncle to three amazing nephews and a niece, play video games, be a good son/brother and be the best friend I can be.
 It’s going pretty well so far.

 I am looking forward to the journey and hope you come along.